Brown-CS2952-cwu-amahajan/baseline-qbox-cluster/README.md

  - A service account key generated from Google Cloud for the project stored on your machine somewhere.
 This is necessary so that you can use `gcloud` to connect to GCP.
 If you don't have a service account, follow [these instructions](https://cloud.google.com/iam/docs/creating-managing-service-accounts).
 If you need to generate a key for an existing service account, follow [these instructions](https://cloud.google.com/iam/docs/creating-managing-service-account-keys) to generate and download.

  - A Terraform cloud storage bucket that you have access to.
 This is used to store [Terraform state](https://www.terraform.io/docs/state/index.html) remotely so that teams can work together on the same resources.
-A bucket called `tfstate-backend` has already been created for you, and Terraform has already been configured to use it for state in this repo.
+A bucket called `tfstate-backend-v2` has already been created for you, and Terraform has already been configured to use it for state in this repo.
 If it is ever deleted, please create a new bucket and update `terraform-backend.tf` accordingly.

+ - Helm!
+Download the binary from `https://helm.sh/docs/intro/install/`.

+ - Add the Bitnami charts repo: `helm repo add bitnami https://charts.bitnami.com/bitnami`

  - A variable file called `values.tfvars` at the top-level of this repository.
 The following is a template, please replace the values: